At 5 weeks pregnant, you might have missed your period and suspect you could be pregnant.

 5 weeks pregnant – no symptoms

-Just because you don’t experience early pregnancy symptoms at 5 weeks doesn’t mean there’s anything wrong!
+Just because you don’t experience pregnancy symptoms every day at 5 weeks doesn’t mean there’s anything wrong!

-Some women are puking early on (best not tell them you’re symptom free!) and others might have one or two signs like mood swings and tiredness.
+Some women have morning sickness from week 5 (best not tell them you’re symptom free!) and others might have one or two signs like mood swings and tiredness.

 If you’re at week five and already experiencing morning sickness every day it could come as quite a shock.